Samuel Tenka

 The legislative power shall include the power to conduct investigations to inform its valid exercise and to punish contempt of such valid exercise.
 This, the SUBPOENA power, is "implicit" in the old Constitution.

-RULES --- Each Chamber may determine the rules of its proceedings, and punish its members for disorderly behavior
+RULES --- Each Chamber may by simple majority determine the rules of its proceedings, and punish its members for disorderly behavior.

 PRESIDENT OF THE SENATE --- But the Vice President shall, when present in the Senate Chamber, preside over the Senate.
-The Vice President shall break ties when the Senators be evenly divided.
+The Vice President shall break ties when the Senate is evenly divided.

-COMPENSATION --- The Senators and Representatives shall receive a compensation for their services, as Congress shall ascertain by law.
-But no law, varying the compensation for the services of the Senators and Representatives, shall take effect, until an election of Representatives shall have intervened.
-And no Senator or Representative shall, during the time for which he was elected, be appointed to any civil office under the authority of the United States, which shall have been created, or the emoluments whereof shall have been increased during such time.
+COMPENSATION --- The Senators and Representatives shall at stated times receive a compensation for their services, which Congress shall ascertain by law; but no law, varying the compensation for the services of the Senators and Representatives, shall take effect until an ordinary election of Representatives shall have intervened.
+And no Senator or Representative shall, during the term to which he was elected, be appointed to any civil office under the authority of the United States, which shall have been created, or the emoluments whereof shall have been increased during such time.

 Acts of Congress